 For the most part, custom golf clubs sizes are starting to become normal to buy at almost all times.
 This is leading to “Basic sized” golf clubs starting to disappear.

-There are two measurements that you need to take before shopping for a golf club.
+You need to take two measurements before shopping for a new golf club.

 The first one is your height.